Bayesian Mixed Multidimensional Scaling for Auditory Processing: Posterior Inference

 \subsection{Selecting the Number of Features}

 Our Bayesian mixed multidimensional scaling model allows performing dimensionality reduction by setting $H < S$.
 If we choose a conservative (i.e., larger than needed) upper bound $H^{+}$, the model allows us to give relevant importance to a few latent features $H<H^{+}$ and small importance to the remaining $H^{+}-H$ latent features.
-Here, we can think of $H$ as the effective number of features so that the contribution from adding additional features in reconstructing a denoised version of the observed distance matrices is negligible.
+Here, we think of $H$ as the effective dimensionality of the latent feature space (i.e., the number of latent dimensions) so that the contribution from adding additional dimensions in reconstructing a denoised version of the observed distance matrices is negligible.
 However, running the MCMC for an upper bound $H^{+}$ larger than needed can be computationally inefficient.
 Finding the number of relevant latent features $H$ can therefore be helpful in reducing costs.
 Finding $H$ can also be of inferential interest itself.